Motorola wins German patent case ruling vs Apple

 Motorola Mobility "will continue our efforts to resolve our global patent dispute as soon as practicable," it said in a statement.

-To enforce the injunction, Motorola Mobility has to pay about 100 million euros as bond.
+To enforce the injunction, Motorola Mobility has to pay about 100 million euros ($133.8 million) as bond.

 Apple, which has other patent infringement cases pending in Germany, said it plans to appeal.